 “Amazon delivery drivers really do love delivering to customers and appreciate the acknowledgements, thank you signs, snack baskets, and all the various thoughtful gestures by customers to say thanks throughout the year,” adds Deborah Bass, PR representative for Amazon, in an email to Romper.

-Kim Frum, a senior public relations representative for the USPS, tells Romper in an interview that many mail carriers have experienced extra kindness from people this year because of the pandemic.
-“Postal Service employees never expect tips or gratuities, so it’s always a very nice surprise when customers choose to do so.
-With COVID-19 impacting everyone, many of our carriers have been recipients of kindness from their customers.
+Kim Frum, a senior public relations representative for the USPS, tells Romper in an interview that many mail carriers have experienced extra kindness from people over the past few years because of the pandemic.
+“Postal Service employees never expect tips or gratuities, so it’s always a very nice surprise when customers choose to do so — many of our carriers have been recipients of kindness from their customers.
 No matter what time of year, customers can show their appreciation in any number of ways, as long as they stay within the guidelines.”

 Frum’s suggestions for those who want to thank their mail person (and stay within the legal limits of what they’re allowed to accept) include:

 - Baggies of hand sanitizer, gloves, and masks